khutchins/menutee/README.md

 #### Samples

+##### MenuWithRatferences

+This scene shows what a fully-featured menu using my SO reference library, Ratferences, to bind options to a savable references.
+This is currently the standard for how I generate menus in my newer games.

 ##### InGameMenuSample

 This scene shows an example of what an in-game menu could look like.
 SampleInGameMenu.cs is the script that drives the creation of the menu.
 The builder, MenuConfig.Builder, allows the menu to be built in a more or less readable way.
 The first argument to MenuConfig.Builder's constructor is whether the menu is closeable, and the second is whether or not the menu pauses the game.
 For an in-game menu, likely both of those should be true.